Marianne: History

 Since classical times it was common to represent ideas and abstract entities by gods, goddesses, and allegorical personifications.
 During the French Revolution of 1789, many allegorical personifications of 'Liberty' and 'Reason' appeared.
 These two figures finally merged into one: a female figure, shown either sitting or standing and accompanied by various attributes, including the cockade of France and the Phrygian cap.
 This woman typically symbolised Liberty, Reason, the Nation, the Homeland and the civic virtues of the Republic.
 In September 1792, the National Convention decided by decree that the new seal of the state would represent a standing woman holding a spear with a Phrygian cap held aloft on top of it.

-Historian Maurice Agulhon, who in several well-known works set out on a detailed investigation to discover the origins of Marianne, suggests that it is the traditions and mentality of the French that led to the use of a woman to represent the Republic.
+Historian Maurice Agulhon, who in several works set out on a detailed investigation to discover the origins of Marianne, suggests that it is the traditions and mentality of the French that led to the use of a woman to represent the Republic.
 A feminine allegory was also a manner to symbolise the breaking with the old monarchy headed by kings and promote modern republican ideology.
 Even before the French Revolution, the Kingdom of France was embodied in masculine figures, as depicted in certain ceilings of Palace of Versailles.
 Furthermore, France and the Republic themselves are, in French, feminine nouns (la France, la République), as are the French nouns for liberty (Liberté) and reason (Raison).

 The use of this emblem was initially unofficial and very diverse.
 A female allegory of Liberty and of the Republic makes an appearance in Eugène Delacroix's painting Liberty Leading the People, painted in July 1830 in honour of the Three Glorious Days (or July Revolution of 1830).